-Terence A. Harkin earned a BA in English-American Literature from Brown University while spending weekends touring New England with bands that opened for The Yardbirds, the Shirelles, the Critters and Jimi Hendrix.
-In the USAF—despite editing and writing for two underground GI newspapers—he was asked to write the 1971 History of Detachment 3 of the 601st Photo Flight.
+Terence A. Harkin earned a BA in English-American Literature from Brown University while spending weekends touring New England with bands that opened for The Yardbirds, the Critters and Jimi Hendrix.
+While stationed in the USAF at Ubon Royal Thai Air Force Base, Thailand, he was asked to write the 1971 History of Detachment 3 of the 601st Photo Flight.
 He won a CBS Fellowship for his screenwriting while completing an MFA at the University of Southern California and went on to spend twenty-five years as a Hollywood cameraman.
 His credits include The Goodbye Girl, The Legend of Billie Jean, Quincy, Designing Women, Seinfeld, Tracy Ullman, MASH, and From Here to Eternity.

-Working as a cameraman on MASH and the six-hour mini-series of From Here to Eternity had a powerful effect—in both style and scope—on the writing of Big Buddha (awarded a 2020 Silver Medal in Literary Fiction by the Military Writers Society of America) and its sequel, Year of the Rabbit.
-He is currently at work on a third volume, Tinseltown Two-step.
-In these cynical times, The Big Buddha Trilogy stands out as a wartime love story where healing and redemption are possible from the traumas of both love and war.
+Working as a cameraman on MASH and the six-hour mini-series of From Here to Eternity had a powerful effect—in both style and scope—on the writing of Big Buddha (awarded a 2020 Silver Medal in Literary Fiction by the Military Writers Society of America) and its sequel, In the Year of the Rabbit.
+He is currently at work on a third volume, Tinseltown Two-step, and the book to a musical, Paint Your Dreams, featuring the music of Lisa Bouchelle.

 FOR PREVIEWS, CLICK ON THE TITLES!